 Rich gold mining districts are found in virtually all parts of the state.

-There are many rich gold areas on the Seward Peninsula in eastern Alaska.
-The best known of these are the famous beach placers of Nome.
+There are many rich gold areas on the Seward Peninsula.
+The best known are the famous beach placers of Nome.
 While most of the gold found in the sand at Nome is fine textured, nearby Anvil Creek just west of town has produced some massive gold nuggets over the years!
+Gold was first discovered around these parts in 1898 by the “Three Lucky Swedes” and since then over 3.6 million ounces of gold has been recovered from the area.

 Further inland, many gold bearing areas are found on the Yukon traveling upriver toward the Klondike.
 Rich placers are found around Fairbanks in the Yukon and Tanana River basins and on the Chena River.
 The gold discoveries near Fairbanks were discovered as late as 1902, and are considered to be the last great gold rush in America.